marhop/literate-binary/examples/minimal.bmp.md

 A BMP file starts with two headers, the BMP, or bitmap header and the DIB, or device independent bitmap header (sometimes called bitmap information header).
+Numeric values are encoded in little endian byte order.

  1. The first header starts with the magic number `424d` (ASCII "BM") that helps to identify the file type, followed by the total size of the file in bytes,